annetteplatform/annette/README.md

 # Annette Platform Community Edition

-Annette Platform is a platform to build business application.
+Annette Platform is a platform to build business applications.
 It is designed to be highly available.
 Annette Platform is “cloud-native” as it has been designed scale out in large, distributed environments, and works well inside containers.
 It uses in-memory calculation and non-blocking processing technologies to provide high performance.
 Annette Platform has been build on microservice architecture.